1 item added to your cart

 The Institute prepares teachers to use innovative methods to teach about both current and historical cases.
 Beyond the content-rich sessions and activities, teachers are also equipped with the skills and tools to train fellow teachers at home.

 Past participants are invited to join the Street Law Teachers Network.
 Share lesson plans, ask questions, and learn about other professional development opportunities.
-If you have any problems accessing the network, email Christina Barnett.
+If you have any problems accessing the network, email Anthony Ashford.

 We depend on past participants to publicize the Supreme Court Institutes and Seminars.
-If you're presenting or attending a workshop and can hand out brochures, contact Christina Barnett.
+If you're presenting or attending a workshop and can hand out brochures, contact Anthony Ashford.

 The Supreme Court Historical Society